Bio and CV

 Dr. Tara Moreau is the Associate Director of Sustainability and Community Programs at UBC Botanical Garden where she oversees educational programs, sustainability initiatives and community outreach.
 With the goal of advancing local and global sustainability, Tara designs and contributes to programs and partnerships such as the Sustainable Communities Field School, Grow Green Guide, and CBIRD.

 Tara has over 15 years of working to advance local and global food systems.
-She is a long-standing member of the Vancouver Food Policy Council and has been a board member at SPEC a Vancouver-based environmental NGO for over 10 years.
+She is a board member at SPEC a Vancouver-based environmental NGO and was a long-standing member of the Vancouver Food Policy Council (2012-2018).
 In 2012, Tara completed a Postdoctoral Research Fellowship with the Pacific Institute for Climate Solutions through a joint appointment at UBC and Kwantlen Polytechnic University.
 She holds a PhD in Plant Science from the Faculty of Land and Food Systems (UBC, 2010), an MSc in Agriculture (Dalhousie University, 2004) and a BSc in Biology & Environmental Science (Bishops University, 2000).

 She has worked internationally as a consultant with the UN-Food and Agriculture Organization and her publications, presentations and educational programs relate to climate change, food systems, sustainability education, agriculture, biodiversity, pest management and food policy across multiple jurisdictions.

 - Zelenika, Moreau, Lane and Zhao.
 2018.
 Sustainability education in a botanical garden promotes environmental knowledge, attitudes, intentions and willingness to act.
-Environmental Education Research
+Environmental Education Research.
+Vol 24 (11).

 - Zelenika, Moreau and Zhao.
 2018.
 Toward zero waste events: Reducing contamination in waste streams with volunteer assistance.
-Waste Management
+Waste Management.
+Vol 76: 39-45.

 - Moreau, T.L., K. Mullinix and J. Moore.
 2012.
 Mitigating Agriculture Greenhouse Gas Emissions: A Review of Scientific Information for Food System Planning.
 Journal of Agriculture, Food Systems and Community Development.
 2 (2) 237-246.